StevenBlack/vocab/million-dollar-words.md

 ### cajole
 To coax or encourage, usually to get someone to do something she doesn't want to do but that's good for her, such as take her medicine or get some rest.
-Say CAH-JOLE.

 ### callow